Get the Best WordPress Backup

 Step 4: Create a Database for Your Cloned Site

 For a WordPress website to function properly, it needs a database.
 After you’ve uploaded your cloned files, it’s important to create a new database to store its data.
-This will enable Duplicator to move information from your old database to the new one.
+This will allow Duplicator to move information from your old database to the new one.

 MySQL databases